A UK size 7 shoe typically converts to about a European size 40.5 to 41, and many official brand charts list it as EU 41.

 Shoe sizes are not arbitrary; they correspond to foot length, but each system has its own starting point and increments.

-• UK Sizing: Originates from barleycorn units, where one barleycorn equals one-third of an inch (8.46mm).
-The scale starts at zero for children’s sizes and increases sequentially.
+- UK Sizing: Uses barleycorn units, where one barleycorn equals one-third of an inch (about 8.46 mm).

-• European Sizing: Uses the Paris point, which equals 2/3 of a centimeter (6.67mm).
+- European Sizing: Uses the Paris point, which equals 2/3 of a centimeter (about 6.67 mm).
 This system measures the length of the shoe last rather than foot length directly.

 Because of these differences, direct conversion requires careful calculation or reliable conversion charts.
-For example, a UK size 7 corresponds roughly to a foot length of about 25 cm, which matches closely with a European size 40.
+In practice, a UK size 7 usually lands around EU 40.5 to EU 41 rather than always mapping perfectly to a single European number.

 Why Conversion Charts Matter